EmmaSteinman/project3/src/userprog/lab2doc.md

 ```
 The `tid_elem` structure is associated with a thread's `children` list.
 Each of the `list_elem`s in this list is part of a `tid_elem` struct.
 We store the TID and exit_status so that we have access to them where we need it, like in `process_wait()`.

-- `struct list dead_threads;`
-Stores a list of threads that have died.
+- `struct list dead_threads;`: Stores a list of threads that have died.
 If we have a lot of threads, this list could potentially cause problems, since we never deallocate information about these threads.
 However, we do need to keep track of threads that have died (and how they died) to use in `process_wait()`. ***THIS COULD POTENTIALLY BE COMBINED WITH THE CHILD LIST OF A THREAD??***

 ```
 struct dead_elem